Ethan Strauss

 • Sr Research Scientist - Bioinformatics (8/2005 to present) Promega Corporation

-• 1000 cDNA inserts Flexi vectors and content as well as to perform in silico cloning experiments.
+• Microsoft SQL Server database and interface to manage ~7000 cDNA inserts and vectors as well as to perform in silico cloning experiments.

 • Assisted R&D scientists, and others, in general bioinformatics including: